 Strategic Position in the Corridor

-The terminal sits at the western terminus of a logistics chain that begins at mine loading points in Kolwezi, Likasi, Lubumbashi, Kitwe, and Solwezi.
-Mineral concentrates are loaded into covered hopper wagons at mine-site rail sidings, transported via the DRC rail segment (operated by SNCC) across the border at Dilolo, and then carried the remaining 1,344 kilometers along the Benguela Railway to Lobito.
-The terminal must be capable of receiving unit trains of up to 100 wagons, unloading them efficiently, storing the concentrates in environmentally controlled conditions, and loading them onto bulk carriers for export to smelters and refineries in Europe, Asia, and North America.
+The terminal sits at the western terminus of a logistics chain that begins at mine loading points around Kolwezi, Likasi, Lubumbashi, and, if the Zambia extension is built, the Zambian Copperbelt.
+Mineral concentrates can be loaded into covered hopper wagons at mine-site or regional rail sidings, transported via the DRC rail segment operated by SNCC across the border at Dilolo/Luau, and then carried along the 1,289-kilometre Lobito-Luau Benguela Railway to Lobito.
+Terminal operating assumptions such as train length, unloading rate, storage volumes, and vessel class should be read as design or expansion assumptions unless disclosed by the port authority or LAR as current operating performance.

 This positioning gives the terminal a geographic advantage over competing routes.
 The sea distance from Lobito to Rotterdam is approximately 5,800 nautical miles, compared with roughly 8,200 nautical miles from Durban and over 11,000 nautical miles from Dar es Salaam.
 For European and American buyers, the Atlantic routing through Lobito saves between 7 and 14 days of sailing time, translating directly into lower freight costs and reduced working capital requirements for commodity traders.